VIGINUM-FR/D3lta/README.md

 matches
 ```

 ## 📚 Synthetic dataset

-The dataset is available in the release `1.0.0`.
+The dataset is available in the [`1.0.0` release](https://github.com/VIGINUM-FR/D3lta/releases/tag/1.0.0).
 It contains the following files:

 ### `synthetic_dataset_documents.csv`: